IntersectMBO/draft-constitution/2024-11-20/2024-11-20-draft-consitution-converted.md

 All other parameter changes should be monitored

-* The revrsion plan **should** be implemented if the overall effect on performance,security, functionality or long-term sustainability is unacceptable.
+* The reversion plan **should** be implemented if the overall effect on performance,security, functionality or long-term sustainability is unacceptable.

 A specific reversion/recovery plan **must be** produced for each parameter change.
 This plan must include: